gbfonseca/gb_fonseca/README.md

 &nbsp;

 **Talking about Personal Stuffs:**
-- 👨 I’m currently learning NextJs and NestJS;
+- 👨 I’m currently learning Python, NextJs and  NestJS;
 - 💻 I'm a student of Computer Science;
-- ⚡️ Enthusiast in Machine Learning, Data Science, Python.
+- ⚡️ Enthusiast in Machine Learning, Data Science, AI.
 - 📫 How to reach me: gabriel.fonsecadev@gmail.com;

 **Languages and Tools:**